 Happy Returns, a relatively new startup, is offering to ease the operational burden of returns.
 The company processes, evaluates and batches returns together at several return bars.
 Consumers are able to make their return in-person and receive an instant refund.
 Through implementing Happy Returns businesses can stabilize the cost of their returns and easily receive and process them.

-Returns are creating an opportunity for additional revenue and providing a simpler solution to receiving and processing.
 Businesses driving profit through returns can also benefit from implementing technology into the operational side of their supply chains.
 A transportation management system (TMS) gives shippers complete visibility through their supply chain with real-time information on the locations of their shipments.
 ERP integrations, such as those with NetSuite or Microsoft Dynamics, can save logistics professionals the increased time as orders are shipped or returned, simultaneously eliminating the risk of human error.
 All-in-all, modernizing norms surrounding returns are creating opportunities for companies to generate additional revenue.